Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

 In this paper, we employ the compactly generated shape defined for general Hausdorff spaces in Rubin and Sanders \cite{Rub}, which allows us to remove the additional assumptions in \cite{Wang}, such as the separability of the phase space and the compactness of the exit set (this was not mentioned clearly in \cite{Wang}).
 Then we develop a new type of shape index theory for local semiflows on complete metric spaces via much more general index pairs $(N,E)$.

 Since $N/E$ is a normal Hausdorff space for a closed pair $(N,E)$ in a metric space, we adopt the compactly generated shape (H-shape for short, denoted by ${\rm Sh}_{\rm H}$).
-We still use the shape index pair $(N,E)$ stated above for a compact isolated invariant set without the condition that the quotient space $N/E$ is metrisable.
+We still use the shape index pair $(N,E)$ stated above for a compact isolated invariant set, but with no assumption that the quotient space $N/E$ is metrizable.
 Thanks to the consequence in \cite{Gir1} that the compact global attractor and the whole phase space have the same H-shape for semiflows on Hausdorff spaces, we prove that the pointed spaces $(N/E,[E])$ have the same H-shape for all shape index pairs $(N,E)$, by the similar strategy in \cite{Wang}.
 Thus we can define the {\em compactly generated shape index} (H-shape index) $s(K)$ as the H-shape ${\rm Sh}_{\rm H}(N/E,[E])$ of $(N/E,[E])$.

-Thanks to the condition (iii) in the definition of shape index pair presented above, we do not require to pick index pairs of $K$ in a neighbourhood of $K$.
-This prompts us to relax the condition ``S-continuity'' of a family of semiflows and isolated invariant sets for the famous property ``{\it continuation}'' (Section 1.12 of \cite{Ryb}).
-For H-shape index, we replace S-continuity by a weaker condition --- H-continuity (see Subsection \ref{s4.3} for details).
-This brings us a lot of convenience in application.

-Based on this H-shape index and similar to the Conley index, we also hope to present the corresponding Morse theory of a compact isolated invariant set by means of certain cohomology theory, as the \v Cech cohomology theory for Conley index theory.
+And H-shape index also has the continuation property.